 “I am sure I speak for the rest of the year group in that your lessons will be right up there with the best memories that we have of Bolton School.”
 Pranjal Arja: Gained a 1st class honours degree from Cambridge in Economics 2014

 What will I study?

 Economics teaches students to think logically and to use theories to understand how economies like the UK economy operate.
-At the core of the subject is the question of how we divide up our scarce resources, and how decisions resulting from this affect us all – in other words who gets what and why?
+At the centre of the subject is the question of how we divide up our scarce resources and how decisions resulting from this affect us all – in other words who gets what and why?
 It therefore studies all of society and the activities of various groups and institutions within it.
-This means studying the private sector and the effects of competition and comparing this with the public sector provision.
-This macroeconomic part of the course is what most people associate with economics.
+The macroeconomic part of the course is what most people associate with economics.
 This includes economic growth, inflation, unemployment and international trade, and the difficulties that UK Governments face when they attempt to steer the economy in their chosen direction.